brains-and-beards/graphql-server/README.md

 # graphql-server

-Example server for graphql and prisma
+Example server for graphql and Prisma

+Source code for article:
+...